-Establish a comprehensive database of organizations and people with which to maintain contact and to keep informed of developments with the Foundation.
+Establish a comprehensive database of organizations and people with which to maintain contact and to keep informed of developments with the Foundation on at least quarterly basis.

 7.2 Solicit media interviews/stories

 In addition to interviews that may result from the above initiatives, the Foundation will follow up on all opportunities to place its chairman, Board members, Executive Director, all Advisory Committees and representatives from funded organizations for media interviews, as appropriate.